-- Establish if the person able to consent to the care, treatment or accommodation that is proposed?
+- Establish if the person is able to consent to the care, treatment or accommodation that is proposed.
 (Consider the 5 principles of the Mental Capacity Act 2005 as outlined in section 1 of the Act.
-In particular principles 1,2 and 3) Mental Capacity Act 2005 (legislation.gov.uk). - Where there are concerns that the person may not have mental capacity to make a specific decision, complete and record a formal mental capacity assessment. - Where it has been evidenced that a person lacks the mental capacity to make a specific decision, complete and record a formal best interest decision making process using the best interest checklist as outlined in section 4 of the Mental Capacity Act 2005 Mental Capacity Act 2005 (legislation.gov.uk). - Establish if there is an attorney under a relevant and registered Lasting Power of Attorney or a deputy appointed by the Court of Protection to make specific decisions on behalf of the person (N.B. they will be the decision maker where a relevant best interest decision is required.
-The validity of an LPA or a court order can be checked with the Office of the Public Guardian - GOV.UK (www.gov.uk).

-- If a person lacks mental capacity, it is important to establish if there is a valid and applicable Advance Decision before medical treatment is given.
+In particular principles 1,2 and 3) Mental Capacity Act 2005 (legislation.gov.uk). - Where there are concerns that the person may not have mental capacity to make the specific decision, complete and record a formal mental capacity assessment on the GHC Trust approved MCA forms.
+These are available as templates on clinical record systems and on the GHC intranet. - Where it has been evidenced that a person lacks the mental capacity to make the specific decision, complete and record a formal best interest decision making process using the best interest checklist as outlined in section 4 of the Mental Capacity Act 2005 Mental Capacity Act 2005 (legislation.gov.uk).
+Evidence of Best Interests decision making must be provided on the GHC Trust approved forms.
+These are available as templates on clinical record systems and on the GHC intranet. - Where a person is admitted to hospital for the treatment of a physical health condition and is assessed as being unable to consent to admission, care or treatment, an application for an Urgent DOLS Authorisation must be submitted to the Local Authority.
+This applies in all cases where the person lacks capacity, regardless of their compliance with or objection to their admission.
+Establish if there is an attorney under a relevant and registered Lasting Power of Attorney (LPA) or a deputy appointed by the Court of Protection to make specific decisions on behalf of the person (N.B. they will be the decision maker where a relevant best interest decision is required.
+The validity of an LPA or a court order can be checked with the Office of the Public Guardian) Office of the Public Guardian GOV.UK (www.gov.uk). - If a person lacks mental capacity, it is important to establish if there is a valid and applicable Advance Decision before medical treatment is given.
 The Advance Decision is legally binding if it complies with the MCA, is valid and applies to the specific situation.
-If these principles are met it takes precedence over decisions made in the persons best interests by other people.
-To be legally binding the person must have been over 18 when it was signed and had capacity to make, understand and communicate the decision.
+If these principles are met it takes precedence over decisions made in the person's best interests by other people.
+To be legally binding the person must have been over 18 when the Advance Decision was signed and had capacity to make, understand and communicate the decision.
 It must specifically state which medical treatments, and in which circumstances the person refuses and only these must be considered.
-If a patient is detained under the Mental Health Act 1983 treatment can be given for a psychiatric disorder. - Where the decision relates to a child or young person under the age of 16, the MCA does not apply.
-In these cases, the competence of the child or young person must be considered under Gillick competence.
-If the child or young person is deemed not to have the competence to make the decision then those who hold Parental Responsibility will make the decision, assuming it falls within the Zone of Parental control.
-Where the decision relates to treatment which is life sustaining or which will prevent significant long-term damage to a child or young under 18 their refusal to consent can be overridden even if they have capacity or competence to consent.
+If a patient is detained under the Mental Health Act 1983 treatment can be given for a psychiatric disorder. - Where the decision relates to a child under the age of 16, the MCA does not apply.
+In these cases, the competence of the child must be considered under Gillick competence.
+If the child is deemed not to have the competence to make the decision, then those who hold Parental

+Responsibility will make the decision, assuming it falls within the Zone of Parental control.
+Where the decision relates to treatment which is life sustaining, or which will prevent significant long-term damage to a child under 18 their refusal to consent can be overridden even if they have capacity or competence to consent.